AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - Allocate New EIP.
 When this option is selected at new gateway launch time, Controller always allocates a new EIP from AWS and associated it with the gateway.
 If this option is unchecked, Controller will first look at the EIP pool that belong to the account: if there is allocated but unassociated EIP, Controller will allocate EIP from this pool and associate it with the gateway, otherwise it will select one EIP from the pool and associate it with the gateway.

 - Support resizing active Gateway without deleting its peering tunnel.
-You can resize an active gateway when there peering HA configured.
+You can resize an active gateway when their peering HA configured.
 The workflow should be: 1) Settings -> Gateways -> select the gateway, select Edit.
 2) Select it desired gateway instance size, click Change.
 As the result of this function, the gateway will be stopped and tunnel switch to backup tunnel.
 3) Go to Settings -> Peering, select the peer and click Force Switchover.

 - Support resizing UDP based OpenVPN® gateway instance.